Elochike/aws-bootcamp-cruddur-2023/journal/week5.md

 https://github.com/Elochike/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/ddb/seed

+create a scan file : note scan are expensive to perform expecially fr large data files . it may be better to use the aws console

-create a bash script to get coonversations https://github.com/Elochike/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/ddb/patterns/get-conversations
+create a bash script to get coonversations and list-converastion (querying the Data) https://github.com/Elochike/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/ddb/patterns/get-conversations